 - Cleaning rags (you really only need a few since you can wash them)

-- Old towels (if you don't have enough cleaning rags, you can cut one towel up into rags, but get rid of the rest)
+- Worn out towels (if you don’t have enough cleaning rags, you can cut one towel up into rags, but get rid of the rest)

 - Product boxes- keep them for up to 3 months in case you’ll have to make a return, then get rid of them.
 Exceptions would be expensive tech devices that you may want to later resell with the box (like a smartphone or game system).